ember-learn/guides-source/guides/release/tutorial/06-interactive-components.md

 {{/if}}
 ```

-The `{{#if ...}}...{{else}}...{{/if}}` _conditionals_ syntax allows us to render different content.
-We also have access to the component's instance variables from the template.
+In the template, we have access to the component's instance variables.
+The `{{#if ...}}...{{else}}...{{/if}}` _conditionals_ syntax allows us to render different content based on a condion (in this case, the value of the instance variable `this.isLarge`).
 Combining these two features, we can render either the small or the large version of the image accordingly.

-We can verify this is working by temporarily changing the initial value in our JavaScript file.
+We can verify this works by temporarily changing the initial value in our JavaScript file.
 If we change `app/components/rental/image.js` to initialize `this.isLarge = true;` in the constructor, we should see the large version of the property image in the browser.
 Cool!

 <img src="/screenshots/06-interactive-components/is-large-true@2x.png" alt="<Rental::Image> with this.isLarge set to true" width="1024" height="1500">

 Once we've tested this out, we can change `this.isLarge` back to `false`.

-Since this pattern of initializing instance variables from the constructor is pretty common, there happens to be a much more concise syntax for it:
+Since this pattern of initializing instance variables in the constructor is pretty common, there happens to be a much more concise syntax for it:

 ```js { data-filename="app/components/rental/image.js" data-diff="-4,-5,-6,-7,+8" }
 import Component from '@glimmer/component';

-Commit: Merge ember-learn/super-rentals-tutorial#41
-More content

----